wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 The app generates the certificate pairs, installs them on GitHub, and saves the keys on the worker's laptop.
 This provides a more trusted chain than each employee generating their own key pair.

-Then all a new working developer needs to do is make a change and do a git add/commit/push on a pre-configured laptop.
+Then all a new working developer needs to do is make a change and do a <a href="#SignCommits">git add/commit/push</a> on a pre-configured laptop.

 <a name="Installers"></a>